Django (composition): Notable versions

 Apart from the 1954 recording, the Modern Jazz Quartet recorded "Django" on three other studio albums, 1960's Pyramid, 1965's Jazz Dialogue (with the All-Star Jazz Band), and 1987's Three Windows (with the New York Chamber Symphony).
 They also released it on the live albums European Concert, The Complete Last Concert, Reunion at Budokan 1981, Together Again: Live at the Montreux Jazz Festival '82, MJQ & Friends: A 40th Anniversary Celebration, and Dedicated to Connie.
-Lewis recorded the piece on solo piano on his albums Evolution (1999) and Evolution II (2000), and performed it with the Jazztet on The Jazztet and John Lewis (1961), the violinist Svend Asmussen on European Encounter (1962), and with the vocalist Helen Merrill on Django (1976).
+Lewis recorded the piece on solo piano on his album Evolution (1999) and with a small group on Evolution II (2000) and performed it with the violinist Svend Asmussen on European Encounter (1962) and with the vocalist Helen Merrill on Django (1976).
+He also arranged it for the Jazztet on The Jazztet and John Lewis (1961).
 Lewis and Gunther Schuller arranged the album The Modern Jazz Society Presents a Concert of Contemporary Music (1955), on which "Django" appears, and Schuller's 1961 album Jazz Abstractions contains three variations on "Django".

 Other notable versions include those by: